Kansas Jayhawks men's basketball: Coaches

-Despite having a program for over 120 years, the Jayhawks have only had 8 head coaches.
+Despite having a program for over 120 years, the Jayhawks have only had eight head coaches.
 Four of their coaches have been inducted to the Hall of Fame as a coach.
-The longest tenured coach was Phog Allen at 39 seasons, while the shortest tenured coach was Larry Brown, who coached for 5 seasons.
+The longest tenured coach was Phog Allen at 39 seasons, while the shortest tenured coach was Larry Brown, who coached for five seasons.
 Bill Self, the current head coach, is the winningest coach in team history with 591.
 Allen is the next closest to Self with 590 wins.
 Ted Owens is the only coach in program history to have been fired.
 Allen and Harp are the only Jayhawk coaches to have also played at the school.
 Self had his first coaching job as an assistant under Brown at Kansas.

 Of programs who have been around for at least 100 years, Kansas has had the fewest coaches, yet they have been led to the Final Four by more coaches than any other program.
 Every coach that has coached Kansas since the inception of the NCAA Tournament in 1939 has led the team to a Final Four.
 Phog Allen, Dick Harp, Ted Owens, Larry Brown, Roy Williams, and Bill Self have all led Kansas to NCAA Final Four appearances.
-Of those coaches, Allen, Brown, and Bill Self have led the Jayhawks to NCAA Championships (in 1952, 1988, 2008, and 2022 respectively).
+Of those coaches, Allen, Brown, and Self have led the Jayhawks to NCAA Championships (in 1952, 1988, 2008, and 2022 respectively).
 In addition to an NCAA Tournament National Championship, Allen won two retroactively awarded Helms Athletic Foundation National Championships for the 1922 and 1923 seasons.
 Allen and Self are the only coaches to win multiple National Championships of any kind, while Self is the only one to win multiple NCAA Tournament National Championships.

 While officially only having had eight coaches in program history, the Jayhawks also had three interim coaches who are not considered an official part of the coaching history.
 In 1919, Karl Schlademan coached, and won, the first game of the season before relinquishing the coaching position to Allen in order to concentrate on his duties as head track coach.
 In 1947, Howard Engleman coached 14 games (going 8–6) after Allen was ordered to take a rest following the 13th game of the season.
 Engleman's record is not listed in this table as he was never officially a head coach at the university.
-Assistant coach Norm Roberts served as acting head coach for the beginning of the 2022–23 season while Bill Self served a 4-game suspension for alleged recruiting violations.
+Assistant coach Norm Roberts served as acting head coach for the beginning of the 2022–23 season while Bill Self served a four-game suspension for alleged recruiting violations.
 He served as the acting head coach again for Kansas in the Big 12 and NCAA Tournaments while Bill Self was away from the team following a heart procedure.
 Each of these coaches have every one of their wins counted in their career records in the NCAA record books.
-The only exception is Roberts, who only has 4 wins early in the season counted, instead the 4 wins and 2 losses in the postseason; those 4 wins and 2 losses are counted in Self's career coaching record.
+The only exception is Roberts, who only has four wins early in the season counted, instead the four wins and two losses in the postseason; those four wins and two losses are counted in Self's career coaching record.